 LH: You’re welcome, James.
 Very much.

-Related show tags: ABOMINABLE, DREAM WARRIOR, MILLENNIUM MORE INTERVIEWS Interview with Julien Seri, director of Anderson Falls
+Related show tags: ABOMINABLE, DREAM WARRIOR, MILLENNIUM MORE INTERVIEWS Interview with Adam Green, director of Victor Crowley

 Posted on Tuesday 18th February 2020

 Ahead of the UK premiere of serial killer thriller Anderson Falls at Arrow Video FrightFest Glasgow 2020, director Julien Seri reflects on this, his first 'American' experience, challenging fight scenes and the importance of personal vision.

 It has been five years since we premiered Night Fare at FrightFest London, what have you been up to since then?